Handbag Fetish

 Overview

 Handbag fixation describes an absorbed, non-sexual attachment to designer bags that spans collecting, the study of brands and craftsmanship, and the social meaning these objects carry.
-It is a colloquial "fetish" only in the loose sense of a powerful fascination with a category of goods: not a clinical paraphilia or recognised disorder.
+It is a "fetish" only in the loose, colloquial sense of a powerful fascination with a category of goods, not a clinical paraphilia or a recognised disorder.
 Iconic "It bags" and limited editions are frequent focal points, prized as much for what they signal as for what they hold.
 This article traces how the handbag became a status object, why people collect it, and where ordinary enthusiasm shades into compulsive buying.

 History & origins